Update your master bath with charming farmhouse style bathroom ideas.

 A teak bench warms the space and is great for holding shampoo and other items when you don't have enough shelves or storage. (buy here)

 Instead of a towel bar I added hooks and some cute towels to compliment the space (towels here).

 This mirror is a vintage mirror I repainted and brought back to life.
-And the rug is from Pier 1 (view here).
-I loved the pattern and complimenting tassels.
+I added a rug with a slight boho vibe to mix it up just a bit.
+This one is sold out, but I found another one that will give the same vibe. (view here).
+I love the pattern and complimenting tassels.